privacyguides/privacyguides.org/docs/ios/overview.en.md

 - [x] Turn on **Private Relay (Beta)**

-You can choose to either to either **Maintain your general location** to get more localized results or just use you **country and time zone** to get a broader IP address location.
+You can choose to either **Maintain your general location** to get more localized results, or just use your **country and time zone** to get a broader IP address location.

 Select **IP Address Location**